hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 AU Core profiles:
 * [Extensions](general-guidance.html#extension-approach) to define minimum support expectations for complex extensions.
-* [Search parameters](general-guidance.html#search-parameter-approach) to define minimum support expectations for supported search parameters (e.g. support for chaining).
+* [Search parameters](general-guidance.html#search-parameter-approach) to define minimum support expectations (e.g. support for chaining) for supported search parameters.
 * [Resources](general-guidance.html#resource-profile-approach) to define minimum support expectations for the use of FHIR resources.

 AU Core defines:
 * [Actors](general-guidance.html#actor-approach) to define systems that play a role in AU Core data exchange.
 * [Capability statements](general-guidance.html#capability-statement-approach) to define the minimum capabilities (behaviours) to be supported for AU Core actors.

-AU Core does not define new extensions, search parameters, operations or [terminology](general-guidance.html#terminology-approach); these artefacts are defined in AU Base and AU Core profiles these AU Base artefacts to describe minimum expectations for support in Australia.
+AU Core does not define new extensions, search parameters, operations or [terminology](general-guidance.html#terminology-approach); these artefacts are defined in AU Base.
+AU Core profiles these AU Base artefacts to describe minimum expectations for support in Australia.
 For more information on the definitional nature of AU Base see the guidance in [AU Base Implementation Guide Approach](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#implementation-guide-approach).

 #### Extension Approach
 AU Core does not define new extensions.
 All extensions included in AU Core are defined in the [FHIR Extensions Pack](https://hl7.org/fhir/extensions/) or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/profiles-and-extensions.html#extensions).
 A limited set of extensions are indicated as _Must Support_ in AU Core resource profiles (see [Use of Extensions](general-guidance.html#use-of-extensions) in [Resource Profile Approach](general-guidance.html#resource-profile-approach)).